danidemi/cheatsheets/docker/docker_cheat_sheet.md

 		* run
 			* distributed applications

-* Docker Platform is made up by
-	* Docker Engine
-		* a portable
-		* lightweight
-		* runtime
-	* a packaging tool
-	* and Docker Hub
-		* a cloud service for
-			* sharing Images of dockerized applications
-			* automating workflows

-* With Docker you can do things like
+* With Docker you can:
 	* run applications that have been previously dockerized
-		* in comlpete isolation
+		* in comlpete isolation (a.k.a.
+"Container")
-			* more or less as it would be run in a virtual machine
+			* more or less as it would happen with a VM
+		* withouth the burden of sysop
+			* at some extent
+	* be sure that container will be the same regardless of the environment they are run in
+		* because they can be created as instances of immutable "Images"
-	* setuplessly link Docker containers
+	* setuplessly link containers
 		* i.e.
 			* run container#1 with a web appication
 			* run container#2 with the db needed by the web app
-		* applications should be built to work together.
+		* applications should be built to work together (a.k.a. "dockerization")
 	* extend available images in order to create new immutable images
 		* share it across you team
 			* in order to have a standard environment